jameshughes89/cs101/site/topics/strings/strings.rst

         print(type(a))  # results in <class 'str'>

-* We have some special *characters* that we have no buttons for.
+* We have some special *characters* that we have no keys for on the keyboard, like a newline or an indent tab

     * ``'\n'``
     * ``'\t'``